ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

-Artemis supports an integrated version control (VC) and continuous integration (CI) system.
+Artemis supports an integrated version control system (VCS) and continuous integration system (CIS).
-If you use this *local VC* and *local CI*, the architecture differs from the architecture with external VC and CI systems.
+If you use this *local VCS* and *local CIS*, the architecture differs from the architecture with external VC and CI systems.
-The deployment with local VC and local CI (without using an external user management system) looks like this:
+The deployment with the local VCS and local CIS (without using an external user management system) looks like this:

 .. figure:: system-design/localvc-localci/LocalVC_LocalCI_Deployment.png
    :align: center